diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 Here is a list of all the known issues so far:

 - No backward compatibility of Apptainer images from version **1.3.X** to version **1.2.X**.
 Building an image with apptainer **v1.3.X** will prevent it from being downloaded from the `gitlab-gricad` registry with apptainer **v1.2.X**.
 - The postgresql service won't start is the 5432 port is already in use on that machine.
-In this case, it is impossible to create a profile for Aiida.
+In this case, it is impossible to create a profile for AiiDA.

 </div>